 How can I keep myself as safe as possible when using public transport?

-If you need to travel, walk or cycle if you can.
+Clinically extremely vulnerable people are advised to stay at home as much as possible.
+If you need to travel to a medical appointment, walk or cycle if you can.
 For longer journeys, or if you are unable to walk or cycle, try to minimise the number of people you come into close contact with.
 Travelling by car is likely to mean fewer social contacts than travelling by public transport.
 You should avoid sharing a car, especially with people outside of your immediate household or support bubble.

 Section 2: Medication

 Immunosuppressive drugs are a class of drugs that suppress, or reduce, the strength of the body’s immune system.
 Some immunosuppressive drugs are used to treat autoimmune disorders such as sarcoidosis.
 This helps to reduce the impact of the symptoms of sarcoidosis.

 Immunosuppressant medication includes prednisolone and the following treatments: